rintala/DD2423/lab2/comments_jr_lab2.md

 ### q8 - we cap number of rhos for ex.

 - This means we will have to take the closest one, we dont always get a perpendicular one?
+  - Yes.
+We put our vote on a slightly off line, the closest one, which represents the line through the dot, fairly ok
 - Problematic?
+  - Loose accuracy

+#### Q9 what happens when the number of ntheta ≠ nrho

+- What does this mean exactly?
+- This is now clarified:
+  - We have few thetas, but many rhos => we are able to correctly represent the angle, but not the distance rho, thus the placmenet will be wrong
+  - We have many thetas, but few rhos => we are able to correctly represent the distance but, not the angle theta, thus the angle will be slightly off, from the one we vote on